PAIDNetwork/Protocol/did-dpki-method.md

  ## did-dpki

- ### A did method to verify identity using Domain Verification with Certificate Authorities and Proof of Address with MTRD for Offline Two-Factor validation
+ ### A did method to verify identity using Domain Verification with Certificate Authorities and Proof of Citizenship for Two-Factor validation

  ### Why did-dpki